John Conness: Immigration and career

 A Douglas Democrat who later became a Union Republican while serving in the Senate, Conness earned President Abraham Lincoln's respect.
 The two men worked together on legislation Conness introduced to protect Yosemite National Park and Mariposa Grove.
 In addition, Conness gave support to Lincoln's war measures.
 Lincoln once said of Conness that he "is habitually careful not to say what he does not know," and described him on another occasion as "one of our United States Senators, of high standing, whom I cheerfully endorse."

 Conness was with his Senate colleagues William M. Stewart of Nevada and Charles Sumner of Massachusetts the night Lincoln was assassinated.
 "Upon hearing of the attack on Secretary of State William H. Seward, the three men ran to Seward's lodgings.
 There they were turned away by a doctor who was attending to Seward, and they ran to the White House, where they heard the news that Lincoln had been shot.
 Conness declared that 'this is a conspiracy to murder the entire cabinet' and directed soldiers to go protect Secretary of War Edwin Stanton."
 Conness had the honor of being a pallbearer at Lincoln's funeral on April 19, 1865.

 At the beginning of Reconstruction, Conness alienated some of his California constituents by advocating strongly for Chinese immigration and civil rights.
 At a time of rising anti-Chinese feelings in California, his was an unusual and unpopular view, and he lost the support of his party.
 He strongly believed in justice for all immigrants.

-In the Senate debate on the 14th Amendment, Conness said “We are entirely ready to accept the provision proposed in this constitutional amendment, that the children begotten of Chinese parents in California … shall be citizens.”
+In the Senate debate on the 14th Amendment, Conness said, “We are entirely ready to accept the provision proposed in this constitutional amendment, that the children born here of Mongolian [Chinese] parents shall be declared by the Constitution of the United States to be entitled to civil rights and to equal protection before the law with others."